roinevirta/euro-stablecoin-research/README.md

 ## How to contribute?

+### Add to the dataset

 Anyone is free to contribute to this repository by making a pull request.
 All commits should be include a reference where maintainers can verify the legitimacy of the newly asserted information.
 Referencing the issuer of stablecoin is generally fine, but third-party sources are preferred where available.

+You should add your information to the CONTRIBUTORS.md together with your first PR and disclose any conflict of interest that you may have.

 Please follow the established format.
 If you have suggestions regarding the formatting of data or adding new data sets, please contact Juuso Roinevirta.

+### Fact-check the dataset

+Some of the information in this dataset will inevitable become outdated and sometimes PRs containing false information will be approved by mistake.
+You can contribute by fact-checking the information provided in this repo.

+If you find a mistake, fork the repo, fix the error, and make a PR to fix the error.
+You should add your information to the CONTRIBUTORS.md together with your first PR and disclose any conflict of interest that you may have.

+### Donate

+This data-set is provided free of charge for anyone to utilise.
+If you'd like to buy me a coffee, you can donate to `roinevirta.eth` or `roinevirta.sol`

 ## What is the data structure like?